 In September 2008, the Office of Third Party Billing assumed responsibility for the Out of County Living Arrangement Program (OCLA).
-The intent of the OCLA program is to determine which students reside in Baltimore County through a Social Services placement, primarily foster care, and bill their home jurisdiction for the cost of educating the student.
-The State of Maryland also contributes toward the cost of educating these students.
-During FY2009, the office billed other LEAs for 874 students and generated \$7.2 million.
+The intent of the OCLA program is to determine which students reside in Baltimore County through a social services placement, primarily foster care, and bill their home jurisdiction for the cost of educating the student.
+The state of Maryland also contributes toward the cost of educating these students.
+During FY 2010, the office billed other local education agencies for 811 students and generated \$6.9 million.